 When separating from a de facto partner, a common problem is how to divide the assets accumulated during the relationship.
 In Western Australia, the law for de facto asset division is similar to that of married couples, except in respect of superannuation.

-Formalising the division of assets is achieved by way of consent agreement, Court Order or by a binding financial agreement.
+Formalising the division of assets is achieved by way of consent Orders, Orders of the Family Court or by a binding financial agreement.

 In order to start proceedings for property settlement, you must be able to show that: